Outreach and Engagement Award

-The deadline for applications is 28th June 2019.
-The winner for each award category will be announced in October 2019.
+The winner for each award category will be announced online on 8th October 2020.

-- The competition is open to all researchers working in any sector of UK biosciences, from universities, institutes or industry.
+- The competition is only open to researchers studying or working in any sector of UK biosciences, from universities, institutes or industry.

 - The Society is looking for an applicant with commitment to outreach over a period of time.
 This could involve a wide range of activities, from talks and written articles to hands-on demonstrations or art displays.
 The audiences can vary from school children to patients to the general public, but should not include a scientific audience above school level.